 A comprehensive analysis is carried out after results are obtained from searching for various physical and digital databases.
 Our team’s years of professional experience in various aspects of patent procedure help us in separating the wheat from the chaff and deliver an efficient result to the clients.

 - Patent Claims for validity search

-A Patent Validity/Invalidity Search is an exhaustive Patent Search conducted to identify one or more prior arts for a granted/issued Patent and determine if such identified prior arts can successfully challenge the validity of the patent in context.
-The purpose of the search is to invalidate one or more claims of a patent.
+A patent validity/Invalidity Search is a process whereby an extensive Patent Search is done in order to identify one or more prior arts for a registered patent.
+Moreover, this process is used for determining if such prior arts could be used for challenging the validity of the patent in question.
+The essential objective and purpose behind this search is to nullify one or more potential or actual claims of a patent application.